-Buying a new range for your kitchen isn't the same as replacing a few pots and pans or investing in cutlery.
+Buying a new range for your kitchen isn't the same as replacing a few pots and pans or investing in silverware.
 The range is where most of your cooking gets done, and every home chef – amateur or expert – needs reliable appliances.
-Homeowners about to invest in new high-end ranges shouldn't shop blind.
+Homeowners about to invest in new ranges shouldn't shop blind.
 Arm yourself with information and you'll be ready to make the right choice for you and your kitchen.

 The different types of ranges

 Ranges come in three basic varieties – induction, gas and electric – and most folks have pretty strongly held opinions about which they prefer.
 While there's no right or wrong, knowing which type of range fits your cooking style best is important.

 Gas ranges have been around for a long time, and even today many cooks prefer cooking with gas because of how immediate the heat builds up and how they can control the flame.
 Gas ranges require a gas line to operate.

 Electric ranges can be extremely convenient, especially if you're looking for an easy-to-clean option.
 Many modern electric ranges radiate heat through a ceramic or glass range top, which can be easily wiped clean once cool.
 They require an electrical outlet instead of a gas line and are popular with homeowners who do not have a gas line.

 Induction ranges are a fascinating alternative with a devoted following.
 While electric and gas stoves cook food by warming the pot or pan itself – either with an open flame or a heating element – induction ranges use electromagnetism to heat the cookware directly.
 This means that the range top stays cool the entire time you're preparing a meal.
 And proponents of induction ranges say it produces a more evenly heated cooking surface and allows for precise temperature control, as well.